commercial buildingsVOC Testing

 VOC Testing In A Building Where Vitamins and Supplements Are Manufactured.

 In multiple cases I have conducted indoor air quality testing in commercial buildings where health supplements, health foods, or vitamins were being manufactured.
 In such cases levels of VOC’s are sometimes high.
-A Photo Ionization Detector capable of detecting levels of VOC’s to the parts per billion can be used to pinpoint the source.
+A Photo Ionization Detector capable of detecting levels of VOCs to the parts per billion can be used to pinpoint the source.
 The actual vitamins or other similar supplements were releasing high levels of VOC’s.
 The types of VOC’s were obviously not acetone, toluene, benzene, formaldehyde, or other scary compounds.
 The compounds being released were more closely related to the less problematic aromatic compounds released by lemons and flowers and other natural producers of odors.
-In such a cases air dilution and ventilation, are recommended.
+In such cases air dilution and ventilation are recommended.

 The clients all described the odor differently.
 They said the odor was like sewer gas, mold, dead fish, or dead seaweed washed up on the beach.
 Our inspector found the odor to be similar to antifreeze.

-The Smelly Chemical Contaminate Is Located
+The Smelly Chemical Contaminate Was Located by Our IAQ Investigator.

-How Did the Fumes Travel to a Location Three Buildings Away.
+How Did the Fumes Travel to a Location Three Buildings Away?

 The Likely Causative Defect